skylineone044/toys/README.md

 generate the julia sets of the mandlebrot set, given the requred parameters, with the ability of generating still images, and animations as png sequences, with multiple interpolation modes: line, circle

+## moodle_assignmet_dl.py

+Download handed in peer-review assignments from Moodle3 in bulk